ilijaicocelic/Zadatak/README.md

   	no-recreate flag.

-If you want to stop containers from working, you can do it by pressing the the 'q' button and control button in the same time, or simply just my closing the Command Prompt window.
+If you want to stop the containers from working, you can do it by pressing the the 'q' button and control button in the same time, or simply just by closing the Command Prompt window.

 ## Some useful commands

 	docker ps   						- List containers

-	docker pull 						-Pull an image or a reposotory form a registry
+	docker pull 						-Pull an image or a repository form a registry

-	docker push  	   		    	  - Push an image or a reposotory to a registry
+	docker push  	   		    	  - Push an image or a repository to a registry

 	docker build               			-Build an image from a Dockerfile